Alhambra

 The Alhambra (/ælˈhæmbrə/, /es/; الْحَمْرَاء) is a palace and fortress complex located in Granada, Spain.
-It is one of the most famous monuments of Islamic architecture and one of the best-preserved palaces of the historic Islamic world.
+It is one of the most famous monuments of Islamic architecture and the only well-preserved palace from the medieval Islamic world.
 Additionally, the palace contains notable examples of Spanish Renaissance architecture.

-The complex was begun in 1238 by Muhammad I Ibn al-Ahmar, the first Nasrid emir and founder of the Emirate of Granada, the last Muslim state of Al-Andalus.
-It was built on the Sabika hill, an outcrop of the Sierra Nevada which had been the site of earlier fortresses and of the 11th-century palace of Samuel ibn Naghrillah.
+The building of the complex was begun in 1238 CE by Muhammad I Ibn al-Ahmar, the first Nasrid emir and founder of the Emirate of Granada, the last Muslim state of al-Andalus.
+It was built on Sabika hill, an outcrop of the Sierra Nevada which had been the site of earlier fortresses and of the 11th-century palace of Samuel ibn Naghrillah.
 Later Nasrid rulers continuously modified the site.
 The most significant construction campaigns, which gave the royal palaces much of their defining character, took place in the 14th century during the reigns of Yusuf I and Muhammad V. After the conclusion of the Christian Reconquista in 1492, the site became the Royal Court of Ferdinand and Isabella (where Christopher Columbus received royal endorsement for his expedition), and the palaces were partially altered.
-In 1526, Charles V commissioned a new Renaissance-style palace in direct juxtaposition with the Nasrid palaces, but it was left uncompleted in the early 17th century.
-The site fell into disrepair over the following centuries, with its buildings occupied by squatters.
+In 1526, Charles V commissioned a new Renaissance-style palace in direct juxtaposition with the Nasrid palaces.
+The Alhambra fell into disrepair over the following centuries, with its buildings occupied by squatters.
 The troops of Napoleon destroyed parts of it in 1812.
 After this, the Alhambra became an attraction for British, American, and other European Romantic travellers.
 The most influential of them was Washington Irving, whose Tales of the Alhambra (1832) brought international attention to the site.
 The Alhambra was one of the first Islamic monuments to become the object of modern scientific study and has been the subject of numerous restorations since the 19th century.
 It is now one of Spain's major tourist attractions and a UNESCO World Heritage Site.